-The responsibilities of the recipient and the county are outlined in a MRA/Outcome Plan that describes steps the family will take to become self-sufficient and supportive services the county will provide.
+The responsibilities of the recipient and the county are outlined in a MRA/Outcome Plan.
+The MRA/Outcome plan describes steps the family will take to become self-sufficient and supportive services the county will provide.
 (See Appendix B)

 EMERGENCY ASSISTANCE (ALL COUNTIES)